 Java Picture Organizer

-JPO is a program that helps you organise your digital pictures by putting them in collections.
-There you can browse the
+JPO is a desktop program that helps you organise your digital pictures by putting them in collections that are saved as

-A fundamental design principle is that JPO doesn't mess with your pictures.
+A fundamental design principle is that JPO doesn't alter your pictures.
 They stay unchanged on your disk unless you

 JPO is not a photo editing application.
 There are many excellent packages out there with which you can touch up your